davxy/datawok-posts/posts/zk-proof.md

 #### Zero-Knowledgeness Proof

-The **simultor** rewinds Victor's execution before the commitment phase after he shared the challenge `c`.
+The *simulator* rewinds Victor's execution before the commitment phase after he shared the challenge `c`.
 She can now convince him without knowing the secret by committing to a value `r` computed as: